Lysistrata: Plot

 A man suddenly appears, desperate for sex.
 It is Kinesias, the husband of Myrrhine.
 Lysistrata instructs her to torture him.
 Myrrhine informs Kinesias that she will have sex with him but only if he promises to end the war.
 He promptly agrees to these terms and the young couple prepares for sex on the spot.
-Myrrhine fetches a bed, then a mattress, then a pillow, then a blanket, then a flask of oil, exasperating her husband with delays until finally disappointing him completely by locking herself in the Acropolis again.
-The Chorus of Old Men commiserates with the young man in a plaintive song.
+Myrrhine fetches a bed, a mattress, a pillow, a blanket, and a flask of oil, and after delaying the act for some time, locks herself in the Acropolis once more.

 A Spartan herald then appears with a large burden (an erection) scarcely hidden inside his tunic and he requests to see the ruling council to arrange peace talks.
-The magistrate, now also sporting a prodigious burden, laughs at the herald's embarrassing situation but agrees that peace talks should begin.
+The magistrate laughs at the herald's situation, but agrees that peace talks should begin.

 They go off to fetch the delegates.
 While they are gone, the Old Women make overtures to the Old Men.
-The Old Men are content to be comforted and fussed over by the Old Women; thereupon the two Choruses merge, singing and dancing in unison.
-Peace talks commence and Lysistrata introduces the Spartan and Athenian delegates to a gorgeous young woman called Reconciliation.
-The delegates cannot take their eyes off the young woman; meanwhile, Lysistrata scolds both sides for past errors of judgment.
-The delegates briefly squabble over the peace terms, but with Reconciliation before them and the burden of sexual deprivation still heavy upon them, they quickly overcome their differences and retire to the Acropolis for celebrations.
+The two Choruses merge, singing and dancing in unison.
+Peace talks commence and Lysistrata introduces the Spartan and Athenian delegates to a woman called Reconciliation.
+The delegates cannot take their eyes off the woman; meanwhile, Lysistrata scolds both sides for past errors of judgment.
+The delegates briefly squabble over the peace terms, but with Reconciliation before them, they overcome their differences and retire to the Acropolis for celebrations.
 The war is ended.

-Another choral song follows.
-After a bit of humorous dialogue between tipsy dinner guests, the celebrants all return to the stage for a final round of songs, the men and women dancing together.
-All sing a merry song in praise of Athene, goddess of wisdom and chastity, whose citadel provided a refuge for the women during the events of the comedy, and whose implied blessing has brought about a happy ending to the play.